Start reading the Bible and your life can become a “fascinating detective story…”

 The biographer then wrote of Merton’s interview with Chatral Rimpoche on meditation, and how difficult it was to reach perfect emptiness: “He said he had meditated in solitude for thirty years or more and had not attained to perfect emptiness and I said I hadn’t either.”
 (Id, at page 326.)
 Thus the questions: Did that failure mean this Eastern guru was a hypocrite?
 Or does it simply mean if we were to ask how long we must continue to read and study the Bible – in an effort to become a “child of God” – we would be told, “Until the day you die.”

-The lower image was borrowed from the previous post, On a dame and a mystic, which noted that May 8 is the Feast Day for Dame Julian of Norwich, shown in that lower image.
+See also a previous post, On a dame and a mystic, which noted that May 8 is the Feast Day for Dame Julian of Norwich, shown in that lower image.
 The post noted that Dame Julian was “regarded as an important early Christian mystic,” then added, “That clunk you heard was a Southern Baptist having apoplexy over the word ‘mystic.’”

-That post and others noted that the words “mystic” or “mysticism” seem to throw some Christians into a fit of apoplexy, and advised, “Try it on a Southern Baptist sometime!”
-But see also the Book of Common Prayer, which says that by sharing Holy Communion we are assured “that we are very members incorporate in the mystical body of thy Son…” See The Holy Eucharist: Rite One, at page 339.
+That post and others noted that the words “mystic” or “mysticism” seem to throw some Christians into a fit of apoplexy, then advised, “Try it on a Southern Baptist sometime!”
+But see also the Book of Common Prayer, which says that by sharing Holy Communion we are assured “that we are very members incorporate in the mystical body of thy Son…” See Holy Eucharist: Rite One, at page 339.
 Those interested may also check Christian mysticism – Wikipedia.

 As noted elsewhere in this blog, the church and/or Bible-faith experience usually includes both a “corporate” or business side, and also a “mystical” side that often seems overlooked if not forbidden.
 It is that mystical side this blog hopes to explore further…